sssDeveloper/AirQualityQuotient/README.md

 ## Machine Learning Notebook

-openaq_analysis.ipynb provides in depth exploratory analysis of openaq data and also creates a forcast prediction model using AWS forecast as an API to predict the next 14 days air quality index for the city of New Delhi
+openaq_analysis.ipynb provides in depth exploratory analysis of openaq data and also creates a forecast prediction model using AWS forecast as an API to predict the next 14 days air quality index for the city of New Delhi

 ### New Delhi PM25 time series visualization